+Mika Svolos

-Mika Svolos (\1984, in Larissa, Greece; lives in Athens) drew his work "Prolific Artist" on ordinary, small-format paper and sent it via mail from Athens to Berlin.
+(\1984, in Larissa, Greece; lives in Athens) drew his work "Prolific Artist" on ordinary, small-format paper and sent it via mail from Athens to Berlin.
 He has worked as a private chauffeur as well as in marketing, transport and call-center jobs.
 Confronted with a variety of working conditions and realities of life, he sites a range of mixed reactions - between curiosity and humor, defensiveness, and sarcasm - as the inspiration for his drawing.

+Gülbin Ünlü

-Gülbin Ünlü (lives in Munich) belongs to the third generation of a so-called "guest worker" family.
+(lives in Munich) As a child of a so-called "guest worker" family of the third generation, the very idea of her entering into an arts degree programme seemed very remote.
 During her art studies, for a long time, she felt as if she did not belong.
-In her artistic work, she reflects on exclusionary mechanisms and the experience of the "in-bet- ween".
-An investigation of belonging, which Ünlü sees as con- sisting of fragmented individual parts, runs through her work, as does the attempt to dismantle existing value systems and hie- rarchies.
-She works with various approaches and media, com- bining photography, video, music, painting, and performance, while also working as part of a collective.
-Within this working method that she refers to as a "mash-up," Gülbin Ünlü creates expansive installations from materials that she gathers from different contexts.
-Anna-Lena Wenzel (1980 Hamburg; lives in Berlin) is an author, artist and holds a doctorate in cultural studies.
+In her artistic work, she reflects on exclusionary mechanisms and the experience of the "in-between".
+An investigation of belonging, which Ünlü sees as consisting of fragmented individual parts, runs through her work, as does the attempt to dismantle existing value systems and hierarchies.
+She works with various approaches and media, combining photography, video, music, painting, and performance, while also working as part of a collective.
+Within this working method that she refers to as a "mash-up," Gülbin Ünlü creates expansive installations from materials that she gathers from different contexts. \

+Anna-Lena Wenzel

+(\1980 Hamburg; lives in Berlin) is an author, artist and holds a doctorate in cultural studies.
 She brings found objects from public space into the Berlinische Galerie, and thus into the art context.
 These "objets trouvés" are thus upgraded: what had previously been deliberately thrown away or carelessly dropped now becomes an object to be exhibited.
 Wenzel selects only those objects whose original function can only be guessed at - and that thus resemble abstract works of art.

+Norbert Witzgall

-Norbert Witzgall Within a painting collage, Norbert Witzgall (1976 in Münchberg; lives in Berlin) depicts himself and his family of origin - and via the collage materials, the house in which he grew up.
+Within a painting collage, Norbert Witzgall (\1976 in Münchberg; lives in Berlin) depicts himself and his family of origin - and via the collage materials, the house in which he grew up.
 The support for the work "Heinz Witzgall, Landwirt, mit Familie" [Heinz Witzgall, Farmer, with Family] has been sawn out of a door of the decommissioned family farm.
 Like all the doors in the house, it was once decorated with Bavarian folk painting.
 In this home, painting was decoration and not about artistic gesture; the bourgeois concept of art did not exist.

-The kaleidoscopic patterns of Witzgall's painting are sourced from a postcard depicting (and advertising) his parents' house, where working class families from Berlin once vacatio- ned.
+The kaleidoscopic patterns of Witzgall's painting are sourced from a postcard depicting (and advertising) his parents' house, where working class families from Berlin once vacationed.
 As a collage, they cover the surface of the family portrait, which is based on a commercial-studio photo taken in 1980.

-The public presentation of the private within the studio photograph as well as in the postcard motif speaks of the labo- riously maintained (social) facades of a peasant family in which there was hardly any privacy.
+The public presentation of the private within the studio photograph as well as in the postcard motif speaks of the laboriously maintained (social) facades of a peasant family in which there was hardly any privacy.

-\ WHAT'S CLASSY IF YOU'RE RICH, BUT TRASHY IF YOU'RE POOR? \
+WHATS CLASSY IF YOU'RE RICH, BUT TRASHY IF YOU'RE POOR?